jouyouyun/emacs.d/README.md

 ## Depends

 * cmake, libclang

->>For irony or ycmd, irony need run 'irony-install-server' at first.
+>For company or irony or ycmd, irony need run `irony-install-server` at first.

 * python-pip

->>For anaconda
+>For anaconda

+* pandoc, markdown

+> Markdown Preview